srozemuller/rozemuller_blog/content/blog/2022-03-07-deploy-power-settings-automated-in-microsoft-endpoint-manager/index.md

 ![mem-filter-assignment](mem-filter-assignment.png)
 ## Summary

-In this post, I showed how to configure power management settings in Microsoft Endpoint Manager the automated way.
+In this post, I showed how to configure power management settings in Microsoft Intune the automated way.
 I showed how to create a configuration policy and how to assign the policy to all devices.
 A part of the assignment is the use of filters.

-Thank you for reading this blog about how to enroll power management settings automated in Microsoft Endpoint Manager.
+Thank you for reading this blog about how to enroll power management settings automated in Microsoft Intune.

 {{< bye >}}